 from EngineeredSystems March 2015 issue

 We spend a lot of our time in buildings, and they use a lot of energy.
 Since they are using energy for you (and everyone else in the building), we don’t want them to use any more than required to meet your needs!
 In this article we’re highlighting the factors that affect how much energy a building uses.
-We’ve found about a dozen factors, and will expand upon one that we think is important and is displayed on our energy dashboard.
+We’ve found about a dozen factors, and will expand upon a few that we think are important and are displayed on our energy dashboard.
 At the end, we’ll give you a few ways you can leverage these factors to save energy in your building.

 The amount of energy a UC Davis building uses depends on:

 - How the building is used (laboratory, office, classroom, etc - see details below!)

 - Recent upgrades and maintenance on the mechanical equipment (especially the building’s control system)

 - Outside air temperatures

 - Heating, Ventilation and Air Conditioning (HVAC) Schedules